krabberod/BIO9905MERG1_V21/README.md

 The course will run 3-7 May 9am-4(5)pm in zoom.
 For a detailed overview of the program, see below.
 The zoom link will be provided.

 ## Report
-Those of you that attend the course through the research schools or UiO and want to obtain ECT credits, will have to hand in a short report a few weeks after the course.
-You should here write about how you would carry out a fictional environmental sequencing study.
-We will provide more information about this.
+Those of you that attend the course through the research schools or UiO and want to obtain ECTS credits, will have to hand in a report before June 1th.
+For the report, you should write a 5-page text (minimum) about a fictive research project where you will use DNA-metabarcoding to explore the community composition and diversity of a certain habitat and/or ecological gradient.
+You are free to select the organismal group(s) and the habitat/gradient.
+In the text you should: (1) define the goal(s) of the study, (2) describe the sampling design, (3) the wet-lab work (briefly) and, most important, (4) the bioinformatics analyses.
+Not only describe how you plan to carry out the research, but also why you make your choices.
+On point (4), describe in detail how you plan to analyze your data and which bioinformatics approaches you will use and why.
+Also mentioned what you expect to be problematic and which steps that might introduce bias(es) to your results, as well as what type of bias(es).
+Concerning the format, you should use Times New Roman size 12, 1.5 line spacing and 2.5 cm margins.

+The report should be sent to: haavarka@ibv.uio.no

 ## Teachers
 Main teachers will be Ramiro Logares, Anders K.  Krabberød, Micah Dunthorn, Torbjørn Rognes and Håvard Kauserud (organizer), but other experts will provide guest lectures (see table).